deisterpeter2/hospital-data-analysis-sql/README.md

 This project demonstrates how SQL can answer important operational questions, including:

-- Which departments treated the highest number of patients?
+- What was the total revenue and number of visits for each department?
-- What was the average patient length of stay by department?
+- For each doctor, how many distinct patients did they treat?
-- Which physicians handled the highest patient volume?
+- For each department, what were the average satisfaction score and average wait times?
-- What were the monthly admission trends?
+- Which doctors have the highest average satisfaction score (minimum 100 visits)?
-- Which departments generated the highest revenue?
+- Rank departments based on their total revenue within each department category.

 ---